 The following table sets forth for PNC common stock and Sterling common stock certain historical, pro forma and pro forma-equivalent per share financial information.
-The pro forma and pro forma-equivalent per share information gives effect to the merger as if the merger had been effective on the dates presented, in the case of the book value data, and as if the merger had become effective on January 1, 2006, in the case of the net information dived data.
-The pro forma data in the tables assume that the merger is accounted for using the purchase method of accounting and represents a current estimate based on available information becomes available and as additional analyses are performed.
+The pro forma and pro forma-equivalent per share information gives effect to the merger had been effective on the dates presented, in the case of the book value data, and as if the merger had become effective on January 1, 2006, in the case of the net income and dividends declared data.
+The pro forma data in the tables assume that the merger is accounted for using the purchase method of accounting and represents a current estimate based on available information of the combined company's results of operations.
+The pro forma financial adjustments record the assets and liabilities of Sterling at their estimated fair values and are subject to adjustment as additional information becomes available and as additional analyses are performed.
 See "Accounting Treatment" on page 55.
 The information in the following table is based, in the case of PNC, on, and should be read together with, the historical financial information that PNC has presented in its prior filings with the Securities and Exchange Commission, which we refer to as the SEC.
-See "Where You Can Find More Information for the periods presented.
+See "Where You Can Find More Information" on page 74.
+In the case of Sterling, the information in the following table is based on Sterling's restated financial information for the periods presented.
 See "Information About the Companies - Sterling Financial Corporation" on page 59.

 We anticipate that the merger will provide the combined company with financial benefits that include reduced operating expenses and revenue enhancement opportunities.
 The pro forma information, while helpful in illustrating the financial characteristics of the combined company under one set of assumptions, does not reflect the impact of possible revenue enhancements, expense efficiencies, asset dispositions and share repurchases, among other factors, that may result as a consequence of the merger and, accordingly, does not attempt to predict or suggest future results.
 It also does not necessarily reflect what the historical results of the combined company would have been had our companies been combined during these periods.
-The Comparative Per Share Data Table for the mice months ended September 30, 2007 and the year ended December 31, 2006 combines the historical income per share data of PNC and its subsidiaries and Sterling and its subsidiaries giving effect to the merger as if the merger had beccome effective on January 1, 2006, using the purchase method of accounting.
+The Comparative Per Share Data Table for the nine months ended September 30, 2007 and the year ended December 31, 2006 combines the historical income per share data of PNC and its subsidiaries and Sterling and its subsidiaries giving effect to the merger as if the merger had become effective on January 1, 2006, using the purchase method of accounting.
 Upon completion of the merger, the operating results of Sterling will be reflected in the consolidated financial statements of PNC on a prospective basis.

-PNC Historical (a),(b) Hist Forma bined(c) Pro Forma Equivalent Sterling Share Earnings per share from continuing operations for the twelve months ended December 31, 2006: Basic \$ 8.89 \$ 0.06 \$ 8.71 \$ 2.25 Diluted 8.73 0.06 8.56 2.21 Earnings (loss) per share from continuing operations for the nine months ended September 30, 2007: Basic 3.92 (0.25) 3.81 0.98 Diluted 3.85 (0.25) 3.75 0.97 Dividends Declared: For the year ended December 31, 2006 2.15 0.58 2.15 0.56 For the nine months ended September 30, 2007 1.81 0.15 1.81 0.47 Book Value: As of December 31, 2006 36.80 4.34 37.35 9.64 As of September 30, 2007 43.12 3.74 43.52 11.24
+PNC Sterling Historical (a),(b) Historical (d),(e),(f) Pro Forma Combined(Equivalent Sterling Share Earnings per share from continuing operations for the twelve months ended December 31, 2006: Basic \$ 8.89 \$ 0.06 \$ 8 3.71 \$ 2.25 Diluted 8.73 0.06 8 3.56 2.21 Earnings (loss) per share from continuing operations for the nine months ended September 30, 2007: Basic 3.92 (0.25) 3 3.81 0.98 Diluted 3.85 (0.25) 3 3.75 0.97 Dividends Declared: For the year ended December 31, 2006 2.15 0.58 2 2.15 0.56 For the nine months ended September 30, 2007 1.81 0.15] 1.81 0.47 Book Value: As of December 31, 2006 36.80 4.34 31 7.35 9.64 As of September 30, 2007 43.12 3.74 4: 3.52 11.24